Diego-Bonora/-holbertonschool-CarToFix/README.md

 No route should fail upon proper request.

+- [ ] checks previous existence of user
+- [ ] checks previous existence of worker

 #### Last:
 - [x] The server handles multiple request at a time
 - [x] All request are allowed, from anywhere.